Methadone

 Methadone maintenance may not work for everyone, so it’s important to consult a doctor or drug counsellor to find the best approach.

-Advantages of methadone maintenance over heroin use
+Advantages of methadone maintenance over heroin use:

 Effects of methadone

 Use of any drug can have risks.
-It’s important to be careful when taking any type of drug, even medications can produce unwanted side effects.
 It’s important to be careful when taking any type of drug.

-Methadone affects everyone differently, based on:
+Methadone can affect everyone differently, based on:

 • size, weight and health